devsuzie/legacy-suzie-world-v2/README.md

 ← `.eleventy.js`: Here you can configure how Eleventy builds your content into the site.
 Read through the initial blog posts in the site for steps on extending this code.

+← `package.json`: Your project's dependencies, where you will also find the start command to run eleventy. _Your site is set up to use incremental builds, so if for example you only change a markdown file, Glitch will just rewrite the relevant page instead of rebuilding the whole site._

 ← `src/`: This folder contains all the files Eleventy will use to build your site.

 ### Working in the `src/` folder 📁